What you should know

 That said, a landowner may not want to pay off the lien if there is a dispute about whether the claim is valid.
 Or the landowner may not be the person in default — for example, the lien claimant may have supplied materials to a subcontractor who has not paid for them.

 In situations like these, the landowner may not want the property tied up in a long court battle that interferes with selling or mortgaging it.
-The Builders Lien Act lets a landowner apply to court to pay money into court — either the full amount of the lien or a smaller amount linked to the amount held back from the person who owes the money (we explain the holdback scheme shortly).
+Under the Builders Lien Act, a landowner can apply to pay money into court — either the full amount of the lien or a smaller amount linked to the amount held back from the person who owes the money (we explain the holdback scheme shortly).

 The court can then order the lien to be removed from the title of the property.
 Then the lien has no further effect on the property.
 The money paid into court is held as security for the lien — to be paid to the claimant if the lien is eventually proven.